babsey/nest-desktop-legacy/docs/index.rst

 NEST Desktop
 ============
-NEST Desktop is a frontend using NEST Server as backend
+NEST Desktop is a frontend application for performing simulations with NEST.

 .. toctree::
    :maxdepth: 2